-Recode recognizes that the environmental movement to date has been steeped in exclusivity and wishes to be a leader in inclusive processes related to furthering the adoption of ecological water and sanitation systems throughout the country.
-This page is a collation of our research, findings, and outreach on diversity, equity, and inclusion to date .
+Recode recognizes that the environmental movement to date has been steeped in exclusivity and wishes to be a leader in inclusive processes to further the adoption of ecological water and sanitation systems throughout the country.
+This page is a summary of our research, findings, and outreach on diversity, equity, and inclusion to date .
 It’s under construction and will continue to be updated over time as our understanding evolves.
 If you have a story of your own lived experience or feedback to share to improve this page, please contact us.

 Diversity: People with different lived experiences are contributing together.

 Inclusion: People with different lived experiences have different needs that are recognized, welcomed, and accommodated to facilitate their contributions.